TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 FROM table
 ```

-The basic example above is too simple to be useful.
+This basic example is too simple to be useful.
 Many uses of `@EACH` will involve using the values as one or both of a literal value and an identifier.

 For example, a column `favorite_number` in our data might contain values `4`, `5`, and `6`, and we want to unpack that column into three indicator (i.e., binary, dummy, one-hot encoded) columns.
 We could write that by hand as: